ufal/UMR/tecto2umr/instructions-frame-change.md

               if(echild.$actant)(!error)
 ```

-  Here the first `if` instruction searches for `ARG1` (`ARG1` is detected when `PAT` or nominal `RSTR` is found among `CPHR` children).
-Then (be `ARG1` detected or not), any other potential `RSTR` relation is translated to the `manner` relation.
-If there is any actant among children of the deleted node, error is reported
+#### More examples

    Example:
+   - Change t_lemma to `exist-91` if there in not `BEN` among its echildren.
+     Otherwise use `pred-possession-91`, find its BEN echild and change its role to `ARG2.`

 ```
 esse-0x if(echild.$not-BEN)(t_lemma(exist-91))
             else (t_lemma(pred-possession-91), if(echild:BEN)(ARG2))
 ```

+  Example:
-Another example - deleting a node with a functor that is not in the frame (so there is no row for it):
+  - Deleting a node with a functor that is not in the frame (so there is no row for it).
+    This would be specified in the row of the functor that governs the echild (=eparent of the node that should be deleted).
+So, if a MANN node is found among its children, it is deleted.

 ```
 if(echild.functor:MANN)(!delete)
 ```

-This would be specified in the row of the functor that governs the echild.
-So, if a MANN node is found among its children, it is deleted.